mckennapsean/dissertation/content/08-discuss.md

-In addressing the design process more generally, the design community does not have a consensus on any particular process model [@DaGandra2012], nor do they even agree that any such model could capture the "black box" of design [@Fallman2003a].
+In addressing the design process more generally, the design community does not have a consensus on any particular process model [@DaGandra2012], nor do members of this community even agree that any such model could capture the "black box" of design [@Fallman2003a].
 Furthermore, considering design as a "wicked problem" [@Buchanan1992; @Farrell2013; @Gaver2012; @Wolf2006], it can be challenging to know where to go next, when to stop, and what makes an effective design [@Buchanan1992].
 These challenges exist for many design process models,